You are listening to the Sean Hannity Radio Show Podcast.

 Larry Elder was on last night.

-And if we go back even further recently, it's it's San Antonio and it's other cities, uh, Chicago, Dallas, and now what happened in Baton Rouge, this seems to now be open warfare against our America's police.
+And if we go back even further recently, it's San Antonio and it's other cities, Chicago, Dallas.

-It's the same exact rhetoric, Sean that was going on back in the 60s and 70s, early 80s, with the black liberation army uh black liberation army and the Black Panther Party.
+It's the same exact rhetoric, Sean, that was going on back in the 60s and 70s, early 80s with the Black Liberation Army, Black Liberation Army and the Black Panther Party.

 And what they were doing then is they were making 911 calls, having cops respond to certain areas, and then they were assassinating those cops.